SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 #### 2.1.1.Transformer Integration into Traditional Speech Models

 One of the key milestones in the integration of LLMs into SLU was the introduction of the Transformer architecture.
-Dong et al. (2018) first applied the Transformer to speech recognition, proposing an end-to-end speech recognition system based on the Transformer~\cite{dong2018transformer}.
+- [Dong et al. (2018)](../../Models/ASR/2018.04.15_Speech_Transformer.md)[^7] first applied the Transformer to speech recognition, proposing an end-to-end speech recognition system based on the Transformer.
 This attempt laid the foundation for subsequent research.
-Following this, in 2020, Gulati et al. (2020) further advanced this approach by introducing the **Conformer** architecture, which combines the local feature extraction capabilities of Convolutional Neural Networks (CNNs) with the Transformer, making the Transformer more robust in processing speech signals~\cite{gulati2020conformer}.
+- Following this, in 2020, [Gulati et al. (2020)](../../Models/ASR/2020.05.16_Conformer.md)[^8] further advanced this approach by introducing the Conformer architecture, which combines the local feature extraction capabilities of Convolutional Neural Networks (CNNs) with the Transformer, making the Transformer more robust in processing speech signals.

-In 2021, Hsu et al. proposed [HuBERT (Hidden-Unit BERT) [9]](../../Models/Speech_Representaion/2021.06.14_HuBERT.md), which represented a major breakthrough in utilizing LLMs to process audio features.
+In 2021, Hsu et al. proposed [HuBERT (Hidden-Unit BERT)](../../Models/SpeechRepresentation/2021.06.14_HuBERT.md)[^9], which represented a major breakthrough in utilizing LLMs to process audio features.
 HuBERT employs self-supervised learning on a large corpus of unlabeled speech data to learn effective hidden unit representations.
-In 2022, Radford et al. introduced the **Whisper** model, which further integrated multilingual and multitask capabilities into a single model, demonstrating excellent transferability across different languages and tasks~\cite{radford2021learningtransferablevisualmodels}.
+In 2022, Radford et al. introduced the **Whisper** model, which further integrated multilingual and multitask capabilities into a single model, demonstrating excellent transferability across different languages and tasks ([CLIP](../../Models/_Basis/2021.02.26_CLIP.md)[^3]).

 Researchers, unsatisfied with simply using speech as input and text as output, began exploring end-to-end speech-text multimodal inputs and outputs.
-In 2022, Junyi Ao et al. introduced \textit{SpeechT5}, pioneering the investigation of a unified encoder-decoder framework for various spoken language processing tasks~\cite{ao2021speecht5}.
+In 2022, Junyi Ao et al. introduced [SpeechT5](../../Models/SpeechLM/2021.10.14_SpeechT5.md)[^10], pioneering the investigation of a unified encoder-decoder framework for various spoken language processing tasks.

 #### 2.1.2.Direct Audio Processing with Large Language Models

 Besides directly incorporating the architecture of LLMs like transformer into speech recognition tasks, another significant integration approach involves using LLM as a whole to process audio features extracted by traditional speech recognition tools.
-This approach leverages the powerful contextual understanding and reasoning abilities of LLMs to improve the accuracy and robustness of speech recognition and deeper speech understanding, and it has gradually evolved into the main trend of using large language models in the field of speech recognition.In other words, this refers to the narrower definition of Speech LLMs\label{narrow SpeechLLM} .
+This approach leverages the powerful contextual understanding and reasoning abilities of LLMs to improve the accuracy and robustness of speech recognition and deeper speech understanding, and it has gradually evolved into the main trend of using large language models in the field of speech recognition.
+In other words, this refers to the narrower definition of Speech LLMs.

 The earliest attempts to align speech and text modalities by passing extracted features from speech to downstream language models can be traced back to 2020.
-Qi Liu et al. were the first to explore this approach, separating the mapping of speech feature information from the speech feature extraction process into two independent modules and introducing the LSTM model into the process of mapping speech feature information to text~\cite{liu2020modular}.
+Qi Liu et al. were the first to explore this approach, separating the mapping of speech feature information from the speech feature extraction process into two independent modules and introducing the LSTM model into the process of mapping speech feature information to text [^11]~\cite{liu2020modular}.
 This approach differs from traditional CTC-based end-to-end systems by isolating the acoustic feature-to-text mapping as a standalone unit.
 This separation laid the groundwork for the subsequent integration of large language models into this area, making it possible to embed LLMs more effectively in speech recognition tasks.

 Currently, Speech LLMs can mainly be divided into two categories \ref{fig:overall}.
 The first is **Discrete Sequence Modeling**, represented by approaches that condense audio feature information into discrete tokens, which are then passed to the LLM for processing.
-In early 2023, Microsoft released \textit{Vall-E}, a typical study utilizing LLMs to process audio features.
+- In early 2023, Microsoft released [VALL-E](../../Models/SpeechLM/2023.01.05_VALL-E.md)[^12], a typical study utilizing LLMs to process audio features.
-Vall-E introduces the Transformer architecture, combining audio features with the capabilities of language models to achieve more natural text-to-speech generation~\cite{chen2024vall}.
+VALL-E introduces the Transformer architecture, combining audio features with the capabilities of language models to achieve more natural text-to-speech generation.
-Following this, the emergence of **SpeechGPT** marked a deep integration of speech models and LLMs, capable not only of processing audio but also interacting through natural language, bringing a new interactive paradigm to the field of speech recognition~\cite{zhang2023speechgpt}.
+- Following this, the emergence of [SpeechGPT](../../Models/SpokenDialogue/2023.05.18_SpeechGPT.md)[^13] marked a deep integration of speech models and LLMs, capable not only of processing audio but also interacting through natural language, bringing a new interactive paradigm to the field of speech recognition.
-In mid-2023, Google launched \textit{AudioPaLM}, which further expanded the capabilities of speech recognition into multimodal processing, enhancing performance in multimodal tasks~\cite{rubenstein2023audiopalm}.
+- In mid-2023, Google launched [AudioPaLM](../../Models/SpeechLM/2023.06.22_AudioPaLM.md)[^14], which further expanded the capabilities of speech recognition into multimodal processing, enhancing performance in multimodal tasks.

 The second is **Continuous Sequence Modeling**, where audio feature information is projected into continuous input embedding vectors and then transmitted to the LLM for processing.
-In 2023, Deshmukh et al. introduced \textit{Pengi}, which projects speech modality information into the text space of large models without altering any parameters in LLM such as embedding vector spaces~\cite{deshmukh2023pengi}.
+- In 2023, Deshmukh et al. introduced [Pengi](../../Models/SpeechLM/2023.05.19_Pengi.md)[^15], which projects speech modality information into the text space of large models without altering any parameters in LLM such as embedding vector spaces.
-Subsequently, continuous audio feature information began to be used to convey richer representations to the LLM~\cite{tang2023salmonn,chu2023qwen,bai2024seed}, resulting in significant performance improvements across a range of tasks in the SLU domain.
+- Subsequently, continuous audio feature information began to be used to convey richer representations to the LLM~\cite{[SALMONN](../../Models/SpokenDialogue/2023.10.20_SALMONN.md)[^16]; chu2023qwen [^17],bai2024seed[^18]}, resulting in significant performance improvements across a range of tasks in the SLU domain.
-In 2024, Ma et al. further proposed \textit{SLAM-LLM}, which involves the addition of a linear projector, allowing the task to be greatly completed by training only the projection layer~\cite{ma2024}.
+- In 2024, Ma et al. further proposed \textit{SLAM-LLM}, which involves the addition of a linear projector, allowing the task to be greatly completed by training only the projection layer~\cite{ma2024}[^19].

 Once researchers achieved significant improvements in recognition accuracy compared to traditional speech recognition technologies, they began exploring and attempting to address the issues inherent in these conventional methods.
-In 2024, Fathullah et al. introduced the Conformer mechanism, achieving advancements in handling long speech sequences~\cite{fathullah2024prompting}.
+In 2024, Fathullah et al. introduced the Conformer mechanism, achieving advancements in handling long speech sequences~\cite{fathullah2024prompting}[^20].
-In the same year, **SpeechX** achieved breakthroughs in multilingual, multitask speech recognition, enabling seamless switching between languages and supporting challenges like long-form speech understanding and hotword recognition~\cite{wang2024speechx}.
+In the same year, [SpeechX](../../Models/SpeechLM/2023.08.14_SpeechX.md)[^21] achieved breakthroughs in multilingual, multitask speech recognition, enabling seamless switching between languages and supporting challenges like long-form speech understanding and hotword recognition.

 ### 2.2.Advancements of Speech LLMs in Key Tasks and Challenges